madhavkataria1010/ics_majorproject/README.md

 ## Model Architecture

-The model architecture is implemented in `b23cs1037_b23ch1025_b23ee1038_b23ci1009_model_saver.c` and consists of functions for initializing the model, saving the model and loading the model.
+The model architecture is implemented in `model_saver.c` and consists of functions for initializing the model, saving the model and loading the model.

 ## Dataset

 The dataset used is included in `/data` consisting of 60,000 training and 10,000 testing dataset in idx3-ubyte format for images and id1-ubyte format for labels.
-The file `b23cs1037_b23ch1025_b23ee1038_b23ci1009_MNIST_data_loader.c` consists of funtion to load, unload and get data images and labels. +
+The file `MNIST_data_loader.c` consists of funtion to load, unload and get data images and labels. +

 <p align="center">
   <img src="assets/convolutionalnn.png" width="350" title="hover text">